arista-eosplus/pyeapi/README.md

     is omitted then the connection name is used
 * username - The eAPI username to use for authentication
 * password - The eAPI password to use for authentication
-* use_ssl - Whether or not an SSL connection should be created.
+* connection_type - Configures the type of transport connection to use.
+Valid values are unix, http_local, http, https.
+The default value is http
 * port - Configures the port to use for the eAPI connection.
 A default port is used if this parameter is absent, based on the use_ssl setting.
 If use_ssl is True, then the port is set to 443.
 If use_ssl is False, then